elbitapmoC/gh-topic-exploration/README.md

 1. Clone the repo: `git clone git@github.com:elbitapmoC/gh-topic-exploration.git`
 1. Open project in terminal or text editor of choice.
 1. Run `npm install`
-1. Create a .env file to access.
+1. Create a .env.local file to make a query to the server.
-   - At the root create a file > name it: `.env.local`
+   - At the root create a file & name it: `.env.local`
      - PLEASEEEE make sure this file name is correct!
      - Otherwise the content will not load up when you search.
 (I came across this issue while testing.)
    - Update the content in the file to: `GITHUB_ACCESS_TOKEN = PASTE_KEY_HERE`